vardhan0/vardhan0/README.md

 - 👋 Hi, I’m @vardhan0
-- 👀 I’m interested in apps creating and game
+- 👀 I’m interested in apps creating and game creating
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me by world

 <!---
 vardhan0/vardhan0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.